mwirt/jekyll-boilerplate/README.md

 #### video.html

-Use `{% include video.html ratio="16by9" url="https://www.youtube.com/embed/Sjx9oSJDAVQ" %}` for responsive video embeds.
+Use `{% include youtube-video.html ratio="16by9" id="Sjx9oSJDAVQ" %}` for responsive YouTube video embeds.

+Use `{% include vimeo-video.html ratio="4by3" id="6759134" %}` for responsive Vimeo video embeds.

-Works for YouTube and Vimeo videos. `ratio` is the aspect ratio of your video.
-Can be "1by1", "4by3", "16by9", or "21by9". `url` is the url in the embed code for the video.
+`ratio` is the aspect ratio of your video.
+Can be "1by1", "4by3", "16by9", or "21by9". `id` is the id associated with the video in the video's url.